eea/eionet.xmlconv.jobExecutor/README.md

 spring.datasource.password=yourPassword
 </pre>

+- If jobExecutor should work as async fme worker, property enable.fmeScheduler should be set to true so as that scheduled task scheduleFmeAsyncJobsStatusPolling is enabled

 ### Instructions to run application locally
 - dev profile (matches application-dev.properties file) is activated by default, so run <br>
 $ mvn clean install